12 min read read

 Best Practices Worth Following

-Use pretty printing during development, compact in production.
-Pretty-printed JSON is easier to debug, but the extra whitespace adds up in high-volume systems.
-Most libraries let you toggle this with a single configuration change.
+• Use pretty printing during development and compact output in production.
+Pretty JSON is easier to debug, but whitespace adds up in high-volume systems.

-Prefer POJOs over Maps for production code.
-Maps work great for quick experiments, but Java classes give you compile-time checking and make your code self-documenting.
+• Prefer POJOs over maps in production code.
+Maps are fine for quick experiments, but Java classes provide compile-time checking and clearer intent.

 Frequently Asked Questions